Degree Requirements

 The Forensic Psychology MA/JD Program offers qualified students the opportunity to earn both a Master of Arts in Forensic Psychology and a Juris Doctor in Law, which may be completed in as little as four years.

-The MA/JD Dual Degree Program capitalizes on John Jay College’s highly recognized specialization in Forensic Psychology and on New York Law School’s nationally renowned expertise in mental disability law to develop lawyers who will be uniquely trained to advocate for the mentally disabled, as practitioners, policy makers, and legal scholars.
+The MA/JD Dual Degree Program capitalizes on CUNY School of Law’s nationally renowned focus on public interest law with John Jay College’s highly regarded specialization in Forensic Psychology, to develop lawyers who will be uniquely trained to advocate for the underserved, especially in areas such as family law, criminal law, international human rights, health law, poverty law and civil rights working as practitioners, in public policy, and as legal scholars.

 Degree Requirements

 The curriculum is composed of a combined total of 128 credits, including 42 credits for the MA program in Forensic Psychology and 86 credits for the JD program in Law.
 However, 12 New York Law School credits focusing on mental disability law will be credited towards both the MA and JD programs.
 Likewise, 12 credits from the John Jay College MA in Forensic Psychology program will also be credited to the New York Law School JD program.
-Consequently, due to the 24 credits applied in the dual-degree program, the actual number of credits taken will be 104, resulting in graduation for full-time students in four years, instead of five.
+Consequently, due to the 24 credits applied in the dual-degree program, the actual number of credits taken will be 104, resulting in graduation for full-time students in four years, instead of five years if the two programs were completed separately.

 The 42-credit MA program in Forensic Psychology consists of 24 required credits; 15 elective credits, including 12 credits from the New York Law School Mental Health and Disability Law track and 3 credits of externship.
 The 86-credit JD from New York Law School consists of 41 required credits, 12 credits from the Mental Disability Law Studies, 12 transfer credits from the John Jay MA Forensic Psychology program, and 21 additional law school elective credits.

-Students are required to complete their first full year of law school without John Jay MA courses during that regimen; they are likewise required to complete their first year of the MA program in Forensic Psychology (24 credits) without New York Law School course (except those counting toward the MA degree) during that period.
-Although students have the option of starting their degree in either of the two programs, non-transferable Forensic Psychology MA courses can be counted towards the JD unless they are begun after the student has completed the first year at NYLS.
+Students are required to complete their first full year of law school without John Jay MA courses during that regimen; they are likewise required to complete their first year of the MA program in Forensic Psychology (24 credits) without New York Law School courses (except those counting toward the MA degree) during that period.
+Students should plan to start the dual degree program at NYLS, because Forensic Psychology MA courses cannot be transferred and counted towards the JD unless they are begun after the student has completed the first year at NYLS.

 • PSY 700: Mental Health Professionals, Social Science and the Law